felipeleusin/felipeleusin.com/about/index.markdown

 ## Why I do it

-I've been messing with computer since I can remember basically, I think my first one was a 386 something.
+I've been messing with computers since I can remember basically, I think my first one was a 386 something.
 Until today I remember how fast I felt when it upgraded to a 486dx2 and all the steps since.

-About age 12 I started working with development,  web.
-Been having fun with it ever since.
+About age 12 I started coding, did a few websites and never stopped.

 ## What I do for fun